Data Mesh: a Systematic Gray Literature Review: RQ4. What are the Research Challenges concerning Data Mesh?

 \section{RQ4.
 What are the Research Challenges concerning Data Mesh?}

 In this section, we put forward a set of research challenges for data mesh that need to be addressed.
-We identified them by mapping the challenges mentioned by the practitioners in the gray literature to the relevant research issues from the service-oriented computing~\cite{Papazoglou2,WeiRe,papazoglou2007service} and data management~\cite{dustdar2012quality,stonebraker2018data,al2019systematic,JANSSEN2020101493}. \Cref{tab:challenges} shows the challenges proposed by the practitioners.
+We identified them by mapping the challenges mentioned by the practitioners in the gray literature to the relevant research issues from the service-oriented computing~\cite{Papazoglou2,WeiRe,papazoglou2007service} and data management~\cite{dustdar2012quality,stonebraker2018data,al2019systematic,JANSSEN2020101493}.

 \begin{description} \item[Standardizing Data Mesh.]
 The data products in a data mesh should be interoperable to enable the seamless composition of products and foster cross-domain collaboration.
 The data products also need to be portable so that self-serve platform services and governance applications can be modified or replaced with little or no modification to data products.
-The standardization of the data mesh can enable its interoperability and portability.
+The standardization of the data mesh can enable its interoperability and portability~\cite{S8,S35,S38,S61,S110,S111}.
 The standards are necessary for i) defining data products, their interfaces, and their composition; ii) data product publishing and discovery, quality assessment, deployment, and governance; iii) self-serve platform services and their interfaces; and iv) artifacts used/produced by data products (\eg data models, metadata, and ML models).
 The standardization efforts in the SOA and cloud domains can potentially help address these challenges.
+For example, the Web Service Description Language (WSDL) supports modeling services with diverse endpoints, message types, and access policies (\eg HTTP endpoints, publish-subscribe topics, and FTP endpoints)~\cite{Papazoglou2}.
+Hence, WDSL and other related web service standards may help identify the concepts for modeling different types of data products.
+Topology and Orchestration Specification for Cloud Applications (TOSCA) is an OASIS standard language used to model the deployment topologies of complex applications~\cite{bellendorf2020specification}.
+It can be a suitable candidate for a technology-agnostic IaC language that can define the interoperable deployment blackprints for data products and self-serve platform components.